HouseOfAgile/ansible-docker-traefik/README.md

 ### self signed dev certificates

-You can work with selfsigned certifcates, you will have to generate them and place them in the root of your playbook.
+You can work with self signed certifcates, you will have to generate them and place them in the root of your playbook.

 License
 -------